Skip to main content

 This work has led to a range of outputs, media interviews and articles, policy and public engagement activity.
 She has won several awards, including winner of the Emerald Publishing 'Real Impact' prize in the category 'Mobilising Research into Action' (2019-2020).
 Previously, she was awarded an ESRC Outstanding Impact (runner-up) prize in 2017.

-Outside of the university, Hannah is Associate Editor of the British Journal of Social Work.
-She is also Chair of the British Society of Criminology (BSC) Victims Network, and a member of the executive for the BSC.
-She is a non-executive director of the North East and North Cumbria ICB.
+Outside of the university, Hannah was Associate Editor of the British Journal of Social Work between 2019-2024.
+She is currently Chair of the British Society of Criminology (BSC) Victims Network, and a member of the executive for the BSC.
+Between 2022-2024 she was a non-executive director of the North East and North Cumbria ICB.
 Additionally, Hannah sits on a number of external reference groups and official committees on issues relating to crime and (older) age.
+Hannah is interested in supervising doctoral students who wish to conduct research in the areas of crimes against or by older people, violence against women, criminal law, gender, ageing and feminist or socio-legal theory.

 For research, media or consultancy enquiries please contact Hannah by email.